FDOS/devload/readme.txt

       /V - verbose mode.
       /A - auto-mode (force to stay loaded).

+    Explanations:

+      If no filename is given or if the /? option is given, DEVLOAD shows a help message.
+The /Q mode makes DEVLOAD show fewer messages than usual (only warnings) while /V makes it show more messages, including technical and memory usage details.

+      The /A option bypasses the "driver wants to stay in RAM but hooks no interrupts and provides no block nor char devices, keep it in RAM anyway?" question by always assuming that the answer is yes.
+Only very few drivers are affected by this.

+      With the /H option, DEVLOAD will try to behave like DEVICEHIGH and load your driver into UMB.
+If you have no UMB of sufficient size (at least file size or, if exe header present, load size plus minimum heap according to the exe header), the driver will be loaded into low RAM as if you had not used the /H option.

+      Note that your driver may say that your UMB is too small even if DEVLOAD thinks it is sufficient.
+Then your driver will not load and you will have to load without the /H option instead.

     Examples:

       1) USBASPI from command line
          DEVLOAD /H USBASPI.SYS /V /W
          DEVLOAD /H DI1000DD.SYS